-Rum is nice to sip or mix into Daiquiri & Grog cocktails.
+Rum is nice to sip or mix into Daiquiri and Grog cocktails.
 It's Passover friendly, being grain-free.
-Make a cocktail today, no beach required!
+Make a cocktail using white or dark rum today!

-- Simple to make with just a few ingredients
+- Rum cocktails are simple to make with just a few ingredients

 The Jewish holiday of Passover challenges the creativity of many a baker.